Blog

 Why rules and documentation are a worst-case scenario

-2. Documentation is inconsistent by design.
+- Documentation is inconsistent by design.
 Outdated sections, conflicting examples, implicit assumptions, and missing edge cases are normal.
 Humans cross-check sources; LLMs average patterns, which results in confident errors.
+This is compounded by the fact that searching PDFs and documentation is already broken before AI even enters the picture.

 “Just prompt better” helps with tone, structure, and focus-but it does not change the underlying objective.
 You can ask for citations or careful answers, but unless the system is grounded, it still has to guess.
 Prompting reduces surface-level mistakes; it does not solve structural uncertainty.